bhokansonfasig/pyrex/docs/examples/effective_area.rst

     plt.ylabel("Effective Volume (km^3)")
     plt.show()

-    # Then from the effecitve volumes, we can calculate the effective areas.
+    # Then from the effective volumes, we can calculate the effective areas.
     # The effective area is the probability interaction in the ice volume times the
     # effective volume.
 The probability of interaction in the ice volume is given by
     # the interaction cross section times the density of the ice.
 Calculate the